aditirkrishna/the-mother-protocol/chapters/02-the-audit.md

 Selin had missed her last one.
 Fleeing?
 Forgetting?
 Folding herself into the static hum of an undocumentable life?
 Now, this room felt less like a place and more like a recurring dream she couldn’t quite shake.
 Did she remember the cracked linoleum?
 The dying flies?
 Or did the feeling just fit, like a worn slipper of dread?

-"Subject Selin M," Silas stated, voice devoid of modulation.
+"Subject Selin Vora," Silas stated, voice devoid of modulation.
 A human text-to-speech engine running on dial-up.
 "Designation: Mother Protocol Candidate, Batch 7-Alpha.
 Status: Active Yet Undocumented.
 Compliance Rating: Catastrophically Withdrawn.
 You are present for Mandatory Emotional Residue Audit.
 Please assume the Quantification Posture."

 He gestured towards a contraption in the corner.
 It looked like a dentist’s chair mated with a lie detector and gave birth to something vaguely menacing.
 Wires snaked.
 Dials glowed an unhealthy green.
 A single, articulated arm ended in a suction cup large enough to cradle a human skull.